ZealinBee/Event-Management-API/README.md

-# Event-Management-API
+# Event-Management-WebApp

-Event management API for the sake of practicing as many azure services as possible
+Event management WebApp for the sake of practicing as many azure services as possible